katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 - html5 elements fully implemented & is easy to make your own too
+- they are functions that take 2 arguments, a list of attributes and a list of html elements
 - TICK Much like how jsx works under the hood

 +++